almushel/sc2d/README.md

 The included demo program currently uses [raylib](https://github.com/raysan5/raylib) version 4.0.0 or later, but doesn't make extensive use of its features.
 Set `sc2d_RAYLIB_DIR` in `src/demo/CMakeLists.txt` to the raylib source directory on your machine.

-Also included is my current preferred build configuration for Windows.
+Also included is a build/run configuration for Windows.

 ```
 config.bat